Mr. Kidder speaking on the Orphan Trains at the Wisconsin Museum of History in 2014. Photo by Kimberly Blanchette.

 He is a freelance writer for International publications, and has authored several books, including Orphan Trains and Their Precious Cargo (1st Ed.
 Heritage Books, Inc., 2001; 2nd Ed.
 Createspace, 2017); A Genealogy of the Wood Family (Family Tree Publishers, 2003, and Higginson Book Company, 2007); A Genealogy of the Butts/Butz Family (Higginson Book Company, 2007), Emily’s Story: The Brave Journey of an Orphan Train Rider (Bookmasters, 2007), and A History of the Rural Schools of Rock County, Wisconsin (Createspace, 2014; 6 vols.); Names of Children in the Records of the New York Juvenile Asylum (1853-1923) (Createspace, 2018); The New York Juvenile Asylum: An Index to Its Federal and State Census Records (Createspace, 2018); and A History of the New York Juvenile Asylum and Its Orphan Trains (in six volumes), KDP, 2021.
 His magazine articles have appeared in History Magazine, the Wisconsin Magazine of History (Winter 2003-4), Family Tree Magazine, National Genealogical Magazine (NGS), Jan-March 2019; Fancy Fowl (England), Avicultura (Holland), and Poultry Press.

 Kidder has been interviewed by numerous reporters for articles in such newspapers as the Los Angeles Times, and the Chicago Tribune.
-His television appearances include MSNBC, PAX, WGN, Wisconsin Public Television, and Iowa Public television.
+His television appearances include MSNBC, PAX, WGN, Wisconsin Public Television, and on Iowa and Illinois Public Television.
 He has been interviewed on numerous radio shows around the nation, including Wisconsin Public Radio and Iowa Public Radio.
 Kidder was host of his own television show called Book Talk on JATV, in Janesville, Wisconsin.
 In addition, he has provided consultation and photographs for documentaries and television shows produced by CBS, and October Films in London, England.